yg-yash/streaming-backend/README.md

 ## Deployment (Planned)

+### Live Demo

+You can access a live demo of the application here: [https://streaming-backend-ruddy.vercel.app/](https://streaming-backend-ruddy.vercel.app/)

 The service can be deployed using Docker to any cloud provider.
 An example `Dockerfile` would be:

 ```dockerfile